-On February 12, 2016, the Company entered in a new 36 month capital lease for lab equipment.
-The payments under the lease are accounted for as interest and payments under capital lease using 3 year amortization.
-During the three months ended March 31, 2017 the Company recognized interest expense of \$504 associated with the lease payments.
+On February 12, 2016, the Company entered in a new 36-month capital lease for lab equipment.
+On May 15, 2017, the Company entered into a second 36-month capital lease for lab equipment.
+The payments under the leases are accounted for as interest and payments under capital lease using 3-year amortization.
+During the three and nine months ended September 30, 2017 the Company recognized interest expense of approximately \$823 and \$2,873, respectively, associated with the lease payments.

-NOTE F - Stock Holders Equity
+NOTE G - Stock Holders Equity